surniaulula/wpsso/readme.txt

 = 4.3.0-b.1 =

 (2018/05/09) Added a new "Open Graph Type" option in the Social and Search Optimization metabox (Pro version).
-Renamed all the plugin settings pages in the sidebar menu.
+Moved the Preview tab top-most in the Social and Search Optimization metabox.
+Renamed the plugin settings pages in the sidebar menu.

 = 4.2.0 =